Funding health & medical research in Australia

 The estimates are complicated because they are:

-- the SEO of Health generally provides the most accurate number but the FOR of medical and health sciences is used for Business because most H&MR in industry is classified not under the SEO of health but under the SEO of manufacturing.
+- the ABS categorises data by Socioeconomic Objective (SEO) and by Field of Research (FoR).
+The SEO of Health generally provides the most accurate estimate but the FoR of medical and health sciences is used for Business because most HMR in industry is classified not under the SEO of health but under the SEO of manufacturing.
 The ABS data is not provided at sufficient detail to enable health R&D to be extracted from the SEO of manufacturing.

-While only a relatively small proportion of H&MR is undertaken directly by the Australian Government it is responsible for providing the funding for a much larger proportion, particularly in higher education and Medical Research Institutes (MRIs).
-This includes funding provided through the NHMRC and ARC.
+While only a relatively small proportion of HMR is undertaken directly by the Australian Government it is responsible for providing the funding for a much larger proportion, particularly in higher education and Medical Research Institutes (MRIs).
+This includes funding provided through the National Health and Medical Research Council (NHMRC) and Australian Research Council (ARC).
 It also includes funding provided to universities through the block grants system, which is tied to the volume of each university’s research and the number of research students.

 State and Territory Governments

-State and territory governments are responsible for funding research undertaken within the State and territory hospital systems; the provision of support to MRIs for the indirect costs of research; and and other programs to support R&D, a portion of which funds HMR.
-State and territory governments also provide capital funding for stand alone research institutions (eg. the South Australian Health and Medical Research Institute) and for organisations that combine research with health care deliver (eg. the Victorian Comprehensive Cancer Centre).
+State and territory governments are responsible for funding research undertaken within the State and territory hospital systems; the provision of support to MRIs for the indirect costs of research; and other programs to support R&D, a portion of which funds HMR.
+State and territory governments also provide capital funding for stand-alone research institutions (e.g. the South Australian Health and Medical Research Institute) and for organisations that combine research with health care delivery (e.g. the Victorian Comprehensive Cancer Centre).

 Not for Profit sector